gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ```

 ### -DiscoverInformationTypes
-Specifies what is patterns are detected by the scanner:
+Specifies what patterns are detected by the scanner:
-- PolicyOnly: only patterns and custom conditions defined in the policy
+- PolicyOnly: Only patterns and custom conditions defined in the policy
-- All: all know information types and custom conditions
+- All: All know information types and custom conditions

-Use PolicyOnly for better performance if it's known what patterns are needed to be detected and if they are defined as an automatic condition for one of defined AIP labels in AIP policy.
+Use PolicyOnly for better performance and you known what patterns to detect and they are defined as automatic classification in the Azure Information Protection policy.

 Use All if you want to detect all know patterns.
-Note that this setting can impact scanner performance and scanning times.
+However, this setting can result in slower performance and longer scanning times for the scanner.

 ```yaml
 Type: DiscoverInformationTypes